Flexible varieties and automorphism groups: Flexibility versus transitivity

 \subsection{Transversality}

-If an algebraic group $G$ acts transitively on an algebraic variety $X$ and $Z$, $Y$ are smooth subvarieties of $X$ then by Kleiman's Transversality Theorem \cite{Klei} a general $g$-translate $g.Z$ ($g\in G$) meets $Y$ transversally.
-In this subsection we establish the following analogue of Kleiman's Theorem for an arbitrary algebraically generated group (which might be of infinite dimension).
+If a connected algebraic group $G$ acts transitively on an algebraic variety $X$ and $Y$, $Z$ are smooth subvarieties of $X$ then by Kleiman's Transversality Theorem \cite{Klei} a general $g$-translate $g.Z$ ($g\in G$) meets $Y$ transversally.
+In this subsection we extend Kleiman's Theorem to the case of an arbitrary algebraically generated group.

 \bthm Let a subgroup $G\subseteq \Aut(X)$ be algebraically generated by a system $\cG$ of connected algebraic subgroups closed under conjugation in $G$.
-Suppose that $G$ acts with an open orbit $O\subseteq X$.
+Suppose that $G$ acts with an orbit $O$ open in $X$.